zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       text equivalent version of the QR Code will be shown (the **Secret Code**), allowing the user to use it.

+      It is also possible to completely disable OTP for a user by using the **One Time Password Management** switch.
+In this case, the user can neither access their account from trusted networks (see :ref:`global-2fa`), nor they have the ability to create OTP codes in the *Auth* section of their `Settings` module.

+      .. note:: If a user has already created OTPs and at a later point the Admin has disabled OTP for that user, the user can still use the existing OTPs.
+To prevent this behaviour (and forbid the user to use the old OTPs), the user's OTP codes must be removed from the |adminui|.

       In the Backup section, a switch allows to toggle the user ability to recover e-mail that have already been deleted from the Trash Bin.